2022

 DESIGN EXPLORATIONS

+I came up with many concepts in the earlier of design explorations.
 Some of the ideas did translate into solid concepts that landed in the final hi-fidelity version.

 USABILITY TESTING